-For example, Savy warns, if a website is confusing, doesn't have customizable tools to give specific answers, or just looks bad in any way, they will lose younger buyers.
+For example, if a website is confusing, doesn't have customizable tools or just looks bad in any way, it will lose younger buyers.

 "We bounce off immediately and we'll never come into your dealership because you made a bad first impression online," Savy said.

-The stark reality of website load speeds came into sharp focus when 321 Ignition released an update to its dealership website software.
+The stark reality of website load speeds came into sharp focus when 321 Ignition released a software update.
 The software increases showroom traffic, reduces marketing costs, and delivers unit sales increases by up to 24%.

 321 Ignitions new software update features increased website load speeds that significantly surpass the standards of the auto dealership industry.
 In other words, based on on-going testing against other dealership websites, 321 Ignition powered sites load faster than 80% of their competitors.